Vanderbilt tight end Turner Cockrell dies of cancer at 21

 The tight end noticed two lumps on the right side of his neck last fall and was diagnosed with melanoma in November.
 He had surgery in December to remove cancerous lymph nodes from his neck and later had radiation therapy.
 After a full-body scan showed unusual growths in Cockrell’s lungs, doctors said in July that his cancer had spread.

 He received treatment at the MD Anderson Cancer Center in Houston.
-Cockrell watched Vanderbilt’s season-opening 35-7 victory over Middle Tennessee last week from the coach’s suite in the press box.
+Cockrell watched Vanderbilt’s season-opening 35-7 victory over Middle Tennessee this year from the coach’s suite in the press box.
 He received the game ball afterward.
 The Commodores also wore stickers with Cockrell’s No. 82 this season on their helmets.

 Most Read Sports Stories